JuliaData/DataFrames.jl/doc/manual.md

 	df[1, ["x1", "x2"]]
 	df[1:3, ["x1", "x2"]]

-## Unary Operators for NA, DataVec's and DataFrame's
+# Unary Operators for NA, DataVec's and DataFrame's

+In practice, we want to compute with these new types.
+The first requirement is to define the basic unary operators:

 * `+`
 * `-`
 * `!`
-* MISSING: The transpose unary operator
+* _MISSING: The transpose unary operator_

-You can see these in action:
+You can see these operators in action below:

 	+NA
 	-NA